adokky/bitvector/README.md

 #### `or`, `and`, `andNot`, `xor`
-As with `java.util.BitSet`, these operations mutate the callee.
-Do a `copy()` if the original BitVector needs to stick around.

-These functions are not infix functions, as such syntax would suggest a value copy.

 ```kotlin
 val a = bitsOf(0, 1, 2, 3, 120, 130)
 val b = bitsOf(0, 1, 2, 120, 121, 122, 123, 130)